arbor-sim/arbor/doc/python/probe_sample.rst

 Cable cell probing and sampling
 ===============================

+.. module:: arbor

 .. figure:: probe_sample-diag.svg
     :width: 800
     :align: center

-    A schematic view of how handles let you access sampled data measured at a probeset.
+    A schematic view of how :term:`handles <handle>` let you access sampled data measured at a :term:`probeset`.
     When setting a probe on a locset a probeset is created (a locset describes one or more locations).
     When this probeset is set to sampling (at a certain schedule), a handle is returned.
     This figure demonstrates how sampling data can be accessed through the handle associated to the probeset.